Article

 queryCondition="Contains")

-For users that are more experienced, they can utilize the code field.
-The code field is more specific and if known, can help narrow down results.
-For example, I'm aware of a specific benchmark that defines the code value: 'HWPE'.
-Knowing this, I can request using the following:
+More experienced users can use the code field, which is more specific and, if known, can help narrow results.
+For example, I know a benchmark with the code 'HWPE'.
+Using that code, I can request the portfolio as follows:

 # Specify the code in our query instead